-Home News & Events Study Research Publications Friends of the Hellenic Institute Contact Us
+Home News & Events Study Research Members & Staff Publications Friends of the Hellenic Institute Contact Us

 The Hellenic Institute supports a number of collaborative research projects, in addition to a wide range of MPhil and PhD research; click on the name of any project for further details.

-George Etheridge's Autograph Encomium on Henry VIII, addressed to Elizabeth I
+George Etheridge's Autograph Encomium on Henry VIII, addressed to Queen Elizabeth I

 A Catalogue of the Greek Manuscript Collection of Lambeth Palace Library

-The catalogue will be published online in downloadable PDF format on the websites of LPL and of the Hellenic Institute in Autumn 2015, thus further enhancing the accessibility of, and interest in, this collection among scholars and the public worldwide.
+The catalogue was published online in downloadable PDF format on the websites of LPL and of the Hellenic Institute in April 2016, thus further enhancing the accessibility of, and interest in, this collection among scholars and the public worldwide.
 It will shed light on textual, palaeographical and codicological aspects of these important manuscripts which so far remain largely unexplored and will advance our knowledge on the relations between the Anglican Church and the Eastern Orthodox Patriarchates between the sixteenth and nineteenth centuries, a period of major political and ecclesiastical changes in Europe and the Middle East.

 Seminar on Editing Byzantine Texts